Rust-SDL2/rust-sdl2/README.md

     into your cargo project, right next to your Cargo.toml.

  5. When you're shipping your game make sure to copy SDL2.dll to the same directory that your compiled exe is in, otherwise the game won't launch.

+#### Static linking with MSVC

+The MSVC development libraries provided by http://libsdl.org/ don't include a static library.
+This means that if you want to use the `static-link` feature with the windows-msvc toolchain, you have to either

+- build an SDL2 static library yourself and copy it to your toolchain's `lib` directory; or
+- also enable the `bundled` feature, which will build a static library for you.

 # Installation